kaesetoast/elementary-cursors/README.md

  * python

 To render the cursor theme from the [source plate](src/cursors/elementary.svg) you will need to run the render script in [src/cursors](src/cursors):

+	cd src/cursors
     python renderpngs.py

-Then make the theme by running the make script in the [src/cursors/png](src/cursors/pngs) folder:
+Then make the theme by running the make script in the [src/cursors/pngs](src/cursors/pngs) folder:

+	cd src/cursors/pngs
     bash make.sh

 -----------